acrm/my-jsx/Readme.md

-Biolerplate project for playing with custom JSX transpilation.
+Boilerplate project for playing with custom JSX transpilation.

 # Dependecies
 `Babel` used for jsx parsing and watching files changes. `Http-server` used for serving access via http.